 This September anyone who sponsors a boat in Wilderness Inquiry’s Great River Race can compete against world-renowned explorer Ann Bancroft.
 On September 16, Bancroft will take place in the seventh annual event, which starts and ends at Hidden Falls Regional Park in St. Paul.
 The course covers a 6-mile loop on the Mississippi and Minnesota Rivers.
-Event participants take in beautiful views from the water, get a solid workout, and go home with a story about how they raced one of the world’s greatest explorers in the middle of her longest expedition to date.
+Event participants take in beautiful views from the water, get a solid workout, and go home with a story about how they raced one of the world’s greatest explorers as she prepares for her longest expedition to date.

 A 61-year-old Minnesota native, Bancroft is a former Wilderness Inquiry guide who has notched a host of major adventure feats all over the world.
 In 1986, she became the first woman to reach the North Pole by dogsled after a 1,000-mile journey.
 Six years later, she led the first American all women’s team to ski from east to west across Greenland.
 In 1993, she led a 67-day ski expedition to the South Pole, becoming the first woman to cross the ice to both the North and South Poles.
 In 2001, she and polar explorer Liv Arnesen completed a 94-day expedition to ski across Antarctica.
 Two years ago, she and Arnesen began a global quest that will take more than a decade to complete.
 They call it the Access Water Expedition.

-Along the way, Bancroft and her team will be doing educational outreach.
+Between now and fall of 2018, Bancroft will be visiting schools, engaging educators, and participating in events with with Canoemobile to inspire kids to take action to protect their waterways.
+During the expedition, Bancroft and her team will also be doing educational outreach.
 The goal is to lead a conversation with youth about the issue of fresh water around the world.
 More than 1 billion people in the world don’t have access to safe drinking water and more than 3 million people die each year from water related health problems.
 The U.S. has plenty of fresh water issues of its own.
 For example, the Mississippi River contains pollution that spills out into the Gulf of Mexico during the summer and can create a “Dead Zone”—an area devoid of life that may cover 6,000 square miles.
 That’s a space larger than the state of Connecticut.

 On the way down the Mississippi River, Bancroft and her colleagues will be stopping in towns to partner with Wilderness Inquiry’s traveling Canoemobile program.
 Canoemobile offers local youth and others the opportunity to learn about local waterways by paddling in Wilderness Inquiry’s 24-foot, handcrafted, cedar strip canoes.
 These are the same canoes Bancroft and crew will paddle down the Mississippi and the same canoes that Great River Race participants will paddle as they take in views of Crosby Farm, Pike Island, and historic Fort Snelling.